FrostSource/alyxlib/docs/reference/extensions/entity.md

 ### GetFirstChildWithClassname

-Get the first child in this entity's hierarchy with a given classname.
+Get the first child in this entity's hierarchy with a given `classname`.
+Searches using **breadth-first traversal**, so it finds the closest matching child first.

 This function is memory safe.